Darin1123/8009Project/README.md

 2. If the `USE_EMBEDDINGS` is set to `True`, then you may encounter the problem that "FileNotFoundError: [Errno 2] No such file or directory: 'embeddings/diffusionarxiv.pt'".
 To solve this problem, you simply need to create a folder named `embeddings` and, in that folder, create an empty file named `diffusionarxiv.pt`.

+3. If you get `ImportError: cannot import name 'PygGraphPropPredDataset' from 'ogb.graphproppred']`, then you need to install PyTorch_geometric from by following the instructions [here](https://github.com/pyg-team/pytorch_geometric#installation).

 ## Experiment Results

 | Model  | Embeddings | Validation accuracy (%) | Test accuracy (%) |